yearn/yearn-devdocs/docs/contributing/contribute.md

 ##### Other reading material

-This is complement to the others but it's not directly related to creating strategies.
+This is complementary to the others, but it's not directly related to creating strategies.

 - [The Keep3r Network](https://macarse.medium.com/the-keep3r-network-experiment-bb1c5182bda3)
 - [Andre intro to Yearn Vaults](https://medium.com/iearn/yearn-finance-v2-af2c6a6a3613)